erinspace/auniversityofwhales/README.md

 # auniversityofwhales
-A University of Whale's AWESOME website!
+A University of Whales' AWESOME website!